Warning! This subjects requires on campus attendance. Refer to Special Requirements for more information.

 You are recommended to have completed the following subjects(s) or have equivalent knowledge before starting this subject:

-Practical assessments will include a self-directed learning test, 2 practical assignments and a final open book written test - submission of the 2 written assessment tasks is a mandatory requirement for this course.
+- Other requirements - Practical assessments will include a self-directed learning test, 2 practical assignments and a final open book written test - submission of the 2 written assessment tasks is a mandatory requirement for this course.

 This subject follows on from the introductory studies in microbiology undertaken in SCB140 Introduction to Microbiology, Immunology and Genetics.
 Your study will increase your depth of knowledge and practical skills in microbiology with emphasis on microorganisms of importance to humans.
 Topics covered in lectures include microbial ecology, bacterial growth and metabolism, microbial genetics, taxonomy of bacteria, mycology, parasitology and virology.
 There is also an emphasis on bacteria of importance to humans and the subject covers medically important pathogens and organisms relevant to the fields of food, industrial and environmental microbiology.